aim-rsf/browseMetadata/README.md

 #### `mapMetadata.R`

-We can run the function in demo mode:
+We can run the function in demo mode which will use the same demo json file as `browseMetadata.R`:

 ``` r
 mapMetadata()
 ```

-Demo mode means it will use the demo package files and only process the first 20 variables (data elements) within the table(s) we select to process.
+Demo mode only processes the first 20 variables (data elements) within the table(s) we select to process.

  Reference the Plots tab throughout the demo run (see below).
 You will be asked to label data elements with one (or more) of these numbers [0-7].
 Here we have very simple domains [4-7] for the demo run.
 For a research study, your domains are likely to be much more specific e.g. 'Prenatal, antenatal, neonatal and birth' or 'Health behaviours and diet'.
 The 4 default domains are always included [0-3], appended on to any domain list given.